 A moment, if you will, to address those who may be offended by that descriptor.
 You have every right to be.
 But the truth is, "white people s**t" is as real and palpable as America's backyard tiger problem.
 And you know this.
 Comedians of all stripes build routines if not entire careers (hello, Jeff Foxworthy) around the concept, acknowledging its singular existence and starring role in American life.

 Neither is this a shock to any white person who enjoys a strong friendship, romantic bond or close, trusting relationship with a person of color.
-Those folks get "white people s**t" pointed out to them all the time, especially when their friends or partners engage in it.
+Those folks get "white people s**t" pointed out to them all the time, especially when their white friends or partners engage in it.
 Often we don't use the terms as an insult so much as a reminder that, for example, not everybody in America is a fan of "Duck Dynasty."

 To further clarify, the term differs from the late-Aughts "Stuff White People Like" meme born of a blog of the same name.
 Said site and the resultant book defines the array of Americana that left-leaning, middle-class young liberals tend to identify with, such as an enjoyment of standing still at concerts, lawyers, Bob Marley, and "The Wire."